High Dive Escape

 and swims away, as the hero considers going after him but decides against it.

-To qualify as a High Dive Escape
+To qualify as a High Dive Escape, a Worthy Opponent

 (usually a stylish villain or rogueish hero) should be facing certain capture or death but instead escape by leaping from a high place into water, thus living to fight another day.

-When a villain goes out with guns blazing rather than be apprehended, it's Better to Die than Be Killed
+When a villain goes out with guns blazing rather than be apprehended, it's Better to Die Than Be Killed

 open/close all folders